 About Ascot Resources Ltd.

-Ascot is a Canadian junior exploration and development company focused on restarting the past-producing Premier gold mine, located on Nisga'a Nation treaty lands, in British Columbia's prolific Golden Triangle.
-Ascot shares trade on the Toronto Stock Exchange under the ticker AOT.
+Ascot is a Canada-based junior exploration and development company focused on restarting the formerly producing Premier gold mine, located in British Columbia's prolific Golden Triangle.
 Concurrent with progressing the development of Premier, the company continues to successfully explore its properties for additional high-grade underground resources.
-Ascot is committed to the safe and responsible development of Premier in collaboration with Nisga'a Nation as outlined in the benefits agreement.
+Ascot is committed to the safe and responsible development of Premier in partnership with Nisga'a Nation, as outlined in the benefits agreement.

 We seek Safe Harbor.

 © 2022 Canjex Publishing Ltd. All rights reserved.